Vladimir Kolpakov: Early life

 Vladimir Kolpakov was born on 3 October 1961 in Stepanakert, Azerbaijani SSR, as one of two sons born to Yevgeny Kolpakov, an officer in the Soviet Army who was often stationed in military bases in several countries.
 As a result, the family often moved around, temporarily settling in Potsdam, East Germany, where Kolpakov graduated from School No. 3 in the fall of 1979.

 After his graduation, Kolpakov was drafted into the Soviet Army.
 During this time, his family returned to the USSR and settled in Ulyanovsk – once he was demobilized, Kolpakov himself moved there as well, remaining in the city for the rest of his life working in low-skilled labor.

 Disturbing behavior

 Throughout his youth, Kolpakov was considered a social outcast due to his introverted nature and lack of social skills.
 According to his brother, this was due to his apparent sexual deviancy, as Kolpakov often spent his free time on the streets trying to meet underage girls.

 In 1986, Kolpakov married, but his wife divorced him only two years later.
 According to her, Kolpakov was deceitful and often stole valuables from their apartment to sell them, only to pretend the extra money was proceeds from his salary.
-Most disturbingly, she testified that refused to have sex with her and avoided drinking because he was sexually attracted to minors and became violent when inebriated.
+Most disturbingly, she testified that he refused to have sex with her and avoided drinking because he was sexually attracted to minors and became violent when inebriated.